isomerpages/nyp-sirs/_professional-conversion-programme/3-new-media-professional.md

 <h4 style="text-align:center;">Funding and Support</h4>

-<p>To encourage employers to take on mid-career switchers without the requisite experience or skills, funding support will be provided during each of the 6-month Place-and-Train programmes.
-Employers will co-fund the remaining salary and course fees. </p>
+To encourage employers to take on mid-career switchers without the requisite experience or skills, funding support will be provided during each of the 6-month Place-and-Train programmes.
+Employers will co-fund the remaining salary and course fees.

 <h5>Salary Support</h5>
 <ol>